 Getting to Windsor

-On both these days the roads will be closed and the traffic will be a bit of a problem, so we strongly advise you not to drive to Windsor.
+On ‘event’ days we strongly advise you not to drive to Windsor.
 Come by train.
 We have two stations.
 The GWR line from London Paddington to the West of England passes through Slough.
 Chnage trains here for the little Windsor shuttle which takes you right into the centre of town.
 Alternatively there is a direct train from London Waterloo that ends at Windsor and Eton Riverside Station.
 A 5 minute walk up the hill brings you to Windsor town centre.

 There are public toilets beneath the Guildhall.
 Public toilets can also be found at the River Street Car Park, close to ‘Brown’s Bar and Restaurant’.
 In addition their are eight RADAR scheme toilets for those with limited mobility.